NCERT Infrexa

 Way forward

-Apart from the above, every country should avoid the effects of casteism, only then they can protect their sovereignty and become a developed, financially and socially strong nation.
+Apart from the above, every country should avoid the effects of casteism, only then they can protect their sovereignty and become a developed financially and socially strong nation.

 Based on your viewing